TowehE/TowehE/README.md

 # Hello, I'm Toweh Elizabeth 👋
+  Little by little, the little bird builds its nest.
+A backend developer currently building her nest...

 ## About Me
 Software developer passionate about creating solutions that make a difference.
-I specialize in backend development with Node.js and databases, with experience in containerization and version control systems.
+I specialize in backend development with Node.js and databases, with experience in version control systems.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Code-TypeScript-informational?style=flat&logo=typescript&logoColor=white&color=2bbc8a)